Save The Bay 60th Anniversary

 25 Classrooms

-Live Virtual Field Trips were help over Zoom with field staff at the shoreline and students at home.
-As students return in-person, Virtual Field Trips will be used as an alternative for extreme weather and smoke days, as well as expand access to classes that can’t visit shoreline.
+Live Virtual Field Trips were held over Zoom with field staff at the shoreline and students at home.
+As students return in-person, Virtual Field Trips will be used as an alternative for days with extreme weather or poor air quality and will expand access to classes that are unable to visit the shoreline.

 “This virtual field trip was fantastic!
 There was a great flow of activities and the team asked thought-provoking, engaging questions.
 Despite not being able to visit the site in-person, my students were super into it and they learned a lot.
 This field trip built nicely on the lessons we used from the OLO site and the Save The Bay Watershed curriculum.”